cjfuller/labdb/README.md

 `bundle exec puma --config config/puma.rb`

 The server runs by default on port 3000 and is accessible only through https, so to visit it from the local machine, point your browser at https://localhost:3000.

+In production, we manage the server using (supervisord)[http://supervisord.org/].
+If you set up supervisord, `manage.py` can automatically update labdb and restart the server using `python manage.py update`.

 # License